PARLOR PALM

 Parlor palm (Chamaedorea elegans) has royal roots!

 Back in the Victorian era, this plant was considered to be a symbol of luxury and wealth.
-Since Victorian homes were typically dimly lit, Parlor Palms were an easy choice to keep the space looking lush.
+Since Victorian homes were typically dimly lit, parlor palms were an easy choice to keep the space looking lush.
 Today, they are still adding a bit of green elegance to shaded rooms.

 Black outline of a thumbs-up gesture on a white background